Skip to Main Content

 As the SARS-CoV-2 virus mutates and new variants continue to emerge, it’s important to keep up with how well the updated vaccines are performing.

-We mapped out a comparison of the COVID vaccines available in the United States.
+We mapped out a comparison of the COVID vaccines in the United States.

 Pfizer-BioNTech

 Status: Pfizer’s vaccine has been updated over time to target new virus variants.
 First introduced in December 2020, the original COVID mRNA vaccines from both Pfizer and Moderna protected against the original SARS-CoV-2 virus.
-They were replaced in September 2022 by “bivalent” vaccines, which targeted both the original virus and Omicron variants BA.4 and BA.5.
-New updated vaccines in September 2023 replaced the bivalent shots with ones targeting the XBB lineage of the Omicron variant.
+They have been replaced three times since then with shots targeting different iterations of the Omicron strain of the virus.
+In 2022, “bivalent” vaccines targeted both the original virus and Omicron variants BA.4 and BA.5; in 2023, a monovalent shot targeted the XBB lineage of the Omicron variant; and in 2024, a new updated shot aims to protect against KP.2, which circulated in the U.S. earlier in the year.
+The previous vaccines are no longer in use.

 Who can get it: People 6 months and older.
 The CDC has specific recommendations for the following groups, noting that anyone who recently had COVID may need to consider delaying their vaccination by 3 months:

-- Children ages 6 months to 4 years need multiple doses of COVID vaccines, including at least one dose of the 2023-2024 updated vaccine.
+• Children ages 6 months to 4 years need multiple doses (check the CDC website for more specific recommendations), including at least one dose of the 2024-2025 updated vaccine.

 Possible side effects: Pain, redness, or swelling at the site where the shot was administered, and/or tiredness, headache, muscle pain, chills, fever, or nausea throughout the rest of the body.
 If these side effects occur, they should go away in a few days.
 A few side effects are serious, but rare.
 These include anaphylaxis, a severe reaction that is treatable with epinephrine (the drug in EPIPENs®).